digitaldrummerj/digitaldrummerj.me/content/posts/draft/2022/02/021422-hugo-get-started.md

 * it is easy to update the theme with any changes the theme author makes.
 * fastest way to get started with a theme

-**git submodule cons**
+**git submodule cons:**

 * changes you make to the theme will not be seen by git
 * you have to remember to init the submodule after clone
 * you have to remember to update the submodule, git pull for your site does not update the submodule.
 * if the theme author decides to delete the theme repository and you don't have a local copy, your theme is lost.

-**download theme pros**
+**download theme pros:**

 * the theme is stored along with your site and any changes you make to it are stored with your site
 * you do not have to worry about the theme repository going away
- * you have the
- * most control of your theme
+* you have the most control of your theme

-**download themes cons**
+**download themes cons:**

 * takes a little bit more work to start uaing theme since you have to download and unzip it.
 * you will have to manually merge any changes the theme author makes into your version of the theme.

     > in my experience, themes rarely get updated after their release